The Man Called Flintstone: Reception

 Variety gave The Man Called Flintstone a positive review on August 10, 1966, calling the production "excellent" and noting that the "stone-age scenery and machinery are mildly amusing and sometimes highly inventive".
 The review judges the plot to be a fast-moving and clever spoof of contemporary spy films.

 Home media

-In 2005, a North American DVD was released by Warner Home Video.
-It was re-released on December 2, 2008, along with Hey There, It's Yogi Bear!, which was re-released as a double feature with The Man Called Flintstone during the 1970s.
+Hanna-Barbera Home Video released the film on VHS on January 26, 1989.
+A DVD release of the film was announced by Warner Home Video on August 25, 2004, for a December 7 release date to coincide with the third season DVD, but the film's DVD release was delayed.
+On March 22, 2005, Warner Home Video released the film on DVD in Canada.
+This edition was re-released by Warner Home Video in the United States on December 2, 2008, along with Hanna-Barbera's 1964 feature Hey There, It's Yogi Bear!.

 In 2010, the film was made available in HD via video on demand outlets, such as the iTunes Store and Amazon Prime Video.
 Unlike the DVD release (which is 4:3 open matte), the streaming version is presented in a more accurate widescreen aspect ratio of 1.78:1.

-The Man Called Flintstone was included in the DVD collection The Flintstones: 2 Movies & 2 Specials in August 2020.
-In this collection, the film is in its widescreen aspect ratio of 1.78:1.
+The Man Called Flintstone was included in the DVD collection The Flintstones: 2 Movies & 2 Specials on August 4, 2020, and later as a bonus feature on the Blu-ray boxset The Flintstones: The Complete Series in October 2020.
+In these releases, the film is in its widescreen aspect ratio of 1.78:1, and is only in standard definition on both the DVD and Blu-ray.